Labor Department Sues Oracle For Paying White Men More

 Here we go...

-Schitzophrenic Labor Dept. (Score:3)
+Schitzophrenic Labor Dept. (Score:1)

 Make up your mind.
 Which is it?
 They are paying more to white males or discriminating against white males by preferring Asian workers?